openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

-`KubeStateMetricsConfig` defines settings for the `kube-state-metrics` agent.
+The `KubeStateMetricsConfig` resource defines settings for the `kube-state-metrics` agent.

 <em>appears in: [ClusterMonitoringConfiguration](#clustermonitoringconfiguration)</em>